techthevote/techthevote.github.io/faq.md

 ### Why does getting out the vote matter?
 {: .question }

 Elections are frequently won by small margins, so every vote counts.
 In almost all states, when a candidate wins by even a slim margin, all the Electoral College votes for the state are tallied to that candidate.
-For example, [state results from 2012](https://en.wikipedia.org/wiki/United_States_presidential_election,_2012#Results_by_state'){:target="_blank"} show President Obama won Ohio by an average of only 9 votes per precinct and Florida by an average of 6 votes per precinct.
+For example, [state results from 2012](https://en.wikipedia.org/wiki/United_States_presidential_election,_2012#Results_by_state'){:target="_blank"} show President Barack Obama won Ohio over Mitt Romney by an average of only 9 votes per precinct and Florida by an average of 6 votes per precinct.

 ---